Wealth: Economic analysis

-Sociological treatments

-Wealth and social class
+Versus social class

 Social class is not identical to wealth, but the two concepts are related (particularly in Marxist theory), leading to the concept of socioeconomic status.
 Wealth at the individual or household level refers to value of everything a person or family owns, including personal property and financial assets.

 In both Marxist and Weberian theory, class is divided into upper, middle, and lower, with each further subdivided (e.g., upper middle class).

 The upper class are schooled to maintain their wealth and pass it to future generations.

 The middle class views wealth as something for emergencies and it is seen as more of a cushion.
 This class comprises people that were raised with families that typically owned their own home, planned ahead and stressed the importance of education and achievement.
-They earn a significant amount of income and also have significant amounts of consumption.
-However, there is limited savings (deferred consumption) or investments, besides retirement pensions and home ownership.
+They earn a significant income and consume many things, typically limiting their savings and investments to retirement pensions and home ownership.

 Below the middle class, the working class and poor have the least amount of wealth, with circumstances discouraging accumulation of assets.

 Distribution

-Although precise data are not available, the total household wealth in the world, excluding the value of human capital, has been estimated at $418.3 trillion (US$418.3×1012) at the end of the year 2020.
+Although precise data are not available, the total household wealth in the world, excluding the value of human capital, has been estimated at $418.3 trillion (US$418.3 trillion) at the end of the year 2020.

 For 2018, the World Bank estimated the value of the world's produced capital, natural capital, and human capital to be $1,152 trillion.
 According to the Kuznets curve, inequality of wealth and income increases during the early phases of economic development, stabilizes and then becomes more equitable.

 As of 2008, about 90% of global wealth is distributed in North America, Europe, and "rich Asia-Pacific" countries, and in 2008, 1% of adults were estimated to hold 40% of world wealth, a number which falls to 32% when adjusted for purchasing power parity.
 According to Richard H Ropers, the concentration of wealth in the United States is "inequitably distributed".

 In 2013, 1% of adults were estimated to hold 46% of world wealth and around $18.5 trillion was estimated to be stored in tax havens worldwide.
+A fraction of adults have negative net worth, where debt is higher than assets.